Mochi Donuts

 - Avoid over-cooking the donuts, as they can be a little chewy and dense on the outside.
 Once the edges are golden, you can remove them from the oil.

-- When working with the dough, try not to overmix it.
-Like cookies or other baked goods, this can result in slightly dense donuts.
+- Do not overmix.
+When working with the dough, try not to overmix it.
+As with cookies and other baked goods, this can result in slightly dense donuts.

-- Always check the oil temperature using a thermometer before dropping the donuts in it for cooking.
-The ideal temperature for frying donuts is 170-180C.
+- Hot oil = must.
+Always check the oil temperature with a thermometer before dropping the donuts into it to cook.
+The ideal temperature for frying donuts is 320-350°F.

-- Please let the donuts drain/cool on a wire rack so they don’t deflate and become soggy.
+- Cool on a wire rack.
+Please let the donuts drain/cool on a wire rack so they don’t deflate and become soggy.

-- I kept the glaze plain and simple, but you can add flavor extracts, matcha powder, or make a strawberry glaze.
+- Change the flavor.
+I kept the glaze plain and simple, but you can add flavor extracts, matcha powder, or make a strawberry glaze.

 Storage instructions